jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/fix.css";
 ```

-*Populate HTML documents and code CSS safely.* A lean CSS fix that prevents text and content from overflowing; prevents the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>, and; fixes font issues, semantic styling and usability.
+*Populate HTML documents and makeup style safely.* A lean CSS fix that prevents text and content from overflowing; prevents the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>, and; fixes font issues, semantic styling and usability.
 This CSS is mandatory for avoiding breaking layouts, especially for narrow viewports, and for keeping a consistent typographic rhythm.
 Be confident in that '90s look if you will!

 ### 1.2 "Do CSS"---A <cite>Fix CSS</cite> Expansion